paulerlic/medical-marijuana-group/README.md

 ##### Database Storage
 PostgreSQL is the database we intend to use.
 ##### Machine Learning
 [SciKitLearn is the ML library we'll be using to create a clustering algorithm.
 Our training and testing setup is ___.
-Extra ML verbiage here such as adding Python, Google Colab and Jupyter Notebook]
+Extra ML verbiage here such as adding Python, Google Colab and Jupyter Notebook].
 ##### Dashboard
 We will be using Tableau to create a fully functioning and interactive dashboard.